citp/privacy-policy-historical/v/vi/vis/visordown.com.md

-> *The following text is extracted and transformed from the visordown.com privacy policy that was archived on 2010-06-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100622042738id_/http%3A//www.visordown.com/members/privacy.asp%3Fsp%3D%26v%3D1) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the visordown.com privacy policy that was archived on 2010-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101221235610id_/http%3A//www.visordown.com/members/privacy.asp%3Fsp%3D%26v%3D1) for the most accurate reproduction.*

 # Visordown - Privacy Policy

-You are looking at: [Home](https://web.archive.org/default.asp?sp=&v=1) : [](https://web.archive.org/members/mydetails.asp?sp=&v=1)Privacy Policy
+You are looking at: [Home](https://web.archive.org/default.asp?sp=&v=1) : [](https://web.archive.org/members/mydetails.asp?sp=&v=1)

 |
 ---